 Welcome to The Bulgarian Cultural and Heritage Center of Seattle, a Non-Profit Organization, born to preserve and share Bulgarian culture and tradition far from our motherland.
-The Center will fill a great need for the Bulgarian community by providing a gathering place in which to hold events, and develop programs and celebrate many of the existing goodhearted activities.
+The Center will fill a great need for the Bulgarian community, by providing a gathering place, in which to hold events, develop cultural programs, and celebrate many of the existing goodhearted activities.
 We invite you to join us and be a part of the growing Northwest Bulgarian Community!

 Bulgarian Voices of Seattle

 The singing traditions of Bulgaria are as rich and varied as its history.
 Each Bulgarian region has its own particular vocal style and songs.
 Women sang to express emotion, lighten harvest and other work, mark life’s important moments like weddings and births, seasonal rituals and names days.

 The songs speak of love, separation, nature, heroic deeds and daily life through poetic imagery, humor and pathos.
 Whether a dissonant song in call-and-response or a lush choral arrangement, Bulgarian songs touch the heart of any listener…

 The choir is directed by Mary Sherhart who studied with the professional folk choir “Varna,” in Varna, Bulgaria (1983-84) and has a long career as a teacher and performer of Bulgarian and other Balkan folk songs.